Never Miss a Chance to Do the Most Good

 Direct Mail

-• Beginning with the September 2023 direct mail appeal the P.O.
-Box address on the remits changed to P.O.
-Box 5030, Harlan, IA 51593-0530.
+• The P.O.
+Box address on the remits has been changed to P.O.
+Box 5188, Boone, IA 50950-0188.

 Tithing Training

 • Tithe Checks: Will be scanned for remote deposit via CDS scanners.
-The checks will be scanned in their own separate batch(es), with appropriate Tithe campaign and Corps Revenue Location Code (RLC) selected.
+The checks will be scanned in their separate batch(es), with the appropriate Tithe campaign and Corps Revenue Location Code (RLC) selected.
 As with all other scanned checks, tithes will be disbursed to the corps from DHQ.

-• Classy Tithing: Tithes being given through Classy pages will be imported into Salesforce onto the Corps members’ records and disbursed to the corps from DHQ.
+• Classy Tithing: Tithes being given through Classy pages will be imported into Salesforce onto the Corps members’ records and disbursed to the Corps from DHQ.

 • Tithe Cash: